 You can record your option pool on Pulley's cap table platform and start issuing options.
 Pulley gives you option templates, handles the signing, and the subsequent board issuance.

 What happens to your option pool at series A?

-The size of your initial option pool will increase over time.
+The size of your initial option pool will increase over time as your company grows.
 As you hire great people, you will give them options and have fewer options remaining in the pool.
 You top off your option pool at each round of funding.
-The increase in the size of the option pool is a term negotiated at your series A, B, C, and each subsequent funding round.
-The option pool increase does not dilute the series A investor, and only dilutes existing stakeholders (yourself, employees, existing investors).
-This increase affects all existing stakeholders equally.
+The increase in the size of the option pool is a term negotiated at your series A, series B, and each subsequent funding round.
+So for a hypothetical startup at the seed stage looking to do a Series A, any venture capital firm or other investor that joins the Series A will not be diluted.
+Only existing stakeholders (yourself, employees, existing angel investors, etc) will take on dilution.

-Confused?
 Equity can be complicated and not related to your primary role of growing your business.
 We can help you create your option plan and issue options to hire & grow.